These three controls scale the shader in the X, Y and Z axis. The

 on the shader function.

-This parameter controls the grain intensity.
-The higher this value the grainier the wood.
+This parameter controls the magnitude of the noise use to disturb the crust.
+The higher this value the

-This parameter controls scale of the wood rings.
-The larger the value the smaller and
+This parameter controls the overall scale of the crust.
+The higher this value the

 Click Here for information about the Gain control.